-Wrens, chickadees, tree swallows, and house sparrows will also use a bluebird nesting box.
-Bluebird boxes should be checked regularly and any house sparrow nests removed.
-The non-faint of heart may also wish to euthanize any house sparrows who are occupying a bluebird box.
-These non-native birds will attack and kill adult and baby bluebirds, chickadees, and tree swallows.
+Wrens, Chickadees, Tree Swallows, and House Sparrows will also use a Bluebird nesting box (click here for help with identifying these nests).
+Bluebird boxes should be checked regularly and any House Sparrow nests removed.
+The non-faint of heart may also wish to euthanize any House Sparrows who are occupying a Bluebird box.
+These non-native birds will attack and kill adult and baby Bluebirds, Chickadees, and Tree Swallows.

-Before spring nesting season begins, clean out your bluebird boxes of any winter debris.
-Unkempt boxes promote disease and parasites that are harmful to the young and brooding female.
-During nesting season check the boxes regularly (once a week) to clear out unwanted house sparrow nests.
-Most importantly, be sure your bluebird boxes are protected with a cone predator guard.
-The predator guard will prevent snakes, raccoons and house cats from eating the bluebird eggs and young.
+Before spring nesting season begins, remove any winter debris from your Bluebird boxes.
+Unkempt boxes promote disease and parasites that are harmful to both the young and the brooding female.
+During nesting season, check the boxes regularly (once a week) to clear out unwanted House Sparrow nests.
+Most importantly, be sure your Bluebird boxes are protected with a cone predator guard.
+The predator guard will prevent snakes, raccoons, and housecats from eating the Bluebird eggs and young.

 1) Choosing a poor location.
 Houses should be at least 40 feet away from trees but within 100 feet of human buildings.